dzenbot/DZNPhotoPickerController/README.md

 ### Step 1

 ```
-Import "<UIPhotoPickerController/UIPhotoPickerController.h>" on your view controller.
+Import "<DZNPhotoPickerController/DZNPhotoPickerController.h>" on your view controller.
 ```

 ### Step 2
-Before even creating a new instance of UIPhotoPickerController, it is recommended that you register to the photo services APIs on the +[NSObject initialize] method, like so:
+Before even creating a new instance of DZNPhotoPickerController, it is recommended that you register to the photo services APIs on the +[NSObject initialize] method, like so:
 ```
 + (void)initialize
 {
-    [UIPhotoPickerController registerForServiceType:UIPhotoPickerControllerServiceType500px
+    [DZNPhotoPickerController registerForServiceType:DZNPhotoPickerControllerServiceType500px
                                     withConsumerKey:YOUR_500px_KEY
                                   andConsumerSecret:YOUR_500px_SECRET];

-    [UIPhotoPickerController registerForServiceType:UIPhotoPickerControllerServiceTypeFlickr
+    [DZNPhotoPickerController registerForServiceType:DZNPhotoPickerControllerServiceTypeFlickr
                                     withConsumerKey:YOUR_Flickr_KEY
                                   andConsumerSecret:YOUR_Flickr_SECRET];
 }